A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. Toulon for Food, Nightlife, Old Town, and Couples

 With a famous historical old-town, Mykonos offers plenty to see.
 Chora, the old town and largest town on the island, is filled with windmills, cafes, churches, and charming streets.

-The old town area in Toulon is worth visiting.
+You can check out the historic old town in Toulon.
 The old town has plazas, terraced cafes, and plenty of outdoor shopping opportunities that visitors can enjoy.

 Mykonos